pratham-jaiswal/claire/README.md

         )
     ```

     > **Note**: If the budget allows, I'll highly recommended to utilize GPT-4o or a more advanced model.
 While GPT-4o mini offers decent performance, GPT-4o provides enhanced capabilities and more accurate responses, which significantly improve the quality of interactions.
+[Pricing guide](https://platform.openai.com/docs/pricing).
 - You can modify the code to use a different voices, models, and audio formats. ([Guide](https://platform.openai.com/docs/guides/text-to-speech))
     ```py
     spoken_response = client.audio.speech.create(